tfitzpatrick0/CV-FaceRecognition/Final_Delivery/README.md

    python trainer.py [This will create a model using lbph] python recognition.py [This will go through each image and check it against the model to recognize the image and verify accuracy]
    ```
-4. Example to Run for Grading
+4. Example to Run for Real-Time Detection and Recognition

   Run realtime.py This takes about 100 pictures of you face and puts it into a folder with your name inside of the unknown file.
   This is then added to the trained model and once trained, a new window should open to recognize your face in real-time.